aginies/pvirsh/README.md

 Options:
-  -h, --help            show this help message and exit -n, --noninteractive  Launch this tool in non interactive mode) -g GROUP, --group=GROUP
+  -h, --help            show this help message and exit -n, --noninteractive  Launch this tool in non interactive mode --conn=CONN           Connect to the hypervisor (local | ssh) -g GROUP, --group=GROUP
                         Group of VM to use (could be a list separated by ,) -f FILE, --file=FILE  Group file to use as yaml file (default will be